 Later this week, the UK is expecting another bout of cold weather.
 Just as we thought Spring was upon us, with some parts of the UK reaching the giddy heights of 14°C, the weather forecast has taken a turn for the worst.
 As such, the following guide (released by the Institute of Advanced Motorists (IAM)) may be helpful for those drivers who didn’t fare quite as well several weeks ago.

 Iveco are an Italian van and truck manufacturer and during 2012 the managed to keep their share of the 3.5 tonne UK van market at a constant 5.7 per cent.
 This is the same percentage as in 2011 even though the market as a whole was down 1 per cent year on year.
-The strange thing about Iveco is that it doesn’t compete in a market below 3.5 tonnes and because of this it wasn’t […]
+The strange thing about Iveco is that it doesn’t compete in a market below 3.5 tonnes and because of this it wasn’t affected by the slight drop in sales of the lighter […]